Uzi Arad

+Uzi Arad (עוזי ארד; born October 2, 1947) is an Israeli national security official and scholar.

+Spending over two decades in the Mossad, Arad rose to become the agency's director of research (intelligence).
+Between 1997 and 1999, Arad was seconded as a foreign policy advisor to Prime Minister of Israel Benjamin Netanyahu.

-Between 1999 and 2009 Arad was the Founding Director of the Institute for Policy and Strategy at the Herzliya Interdisciplinary Center (IDC).
+Between 1999 and 2009 Arad was the founding director of the Institute for Policy and Strategy at the Herzliya Interdisciplinary Center (IDC).
 Arad established and chaired the annual Herzliya Conference, Israel's principal international policy conference, convening Israeli and international leaders, policy-makers and most senior experts in the field of national security, broadly defined.
 Arad was a professor at the Lauder School of Government, Diplomacy and Strategy.

-Between 1997 and 1999 Arad was foreign policy advisor to Prime Minister of Israel, Benjamin Netanyahu on secondment from the Mossad, in which he served for more than two decades, culminating in his tenure as Director of Research (Intelligence).
+He is a fellow at the Institute for National Security Studies (INSS) in Tel Aviv.
+Between 2009 and 2011 Arad served as the national security advisor to the prime minister of Israel, and the head of the Israeli National Security Council.
+Following his NSC term, Arad was expected to be the new Israeli ambassador to London, but instead he returned to academia.

 Arad had been serving as advisor to the Knesset Foreign Affairs and Defense Committee.
 He was also the Founding Chair of The Atlantic Forum of Israel.

-Arad has been a critic of the Iraq War and former Prime Minister Ariel Sharon's withdrawal from the Gaza Strip, arguing that the energy spent there should have been shifted towards dealing with the nuclear program of Iran.
-Following his NSC term, Arad was expected to be the new Israeli ambassador to London, but instead he returned to academia.
+Arad has been a critic of the Iraq War and former prime minister Ariel Sharon's withdrawal from the Gaza Strip, arguing that the energy spent there should have been shifted towards dealing with the nuclear program of Iran.

-History

-Early life
+Early life and education

-Arad was born in Tiberias in 1947.
-In 1955 he followed his family to France, where they spent two years, and he travelled with his family to Mexico in 1963.
+Arad was born in Tiberias in 1947 to Rachel and Yaakov Bloomer, a member of the leadership of the Hashomer Hatzair movement in Romania.
+He was raised in Kibbutz Shamir and later in Kibbutz Zikim, before his parents left the kibbutz movement following a political split.
+He attended Tichon Hadash high school in Tel Aviv and accompanied his parents on diplomatic postings to France and later Mexico.
 While in Mexico, he studied economics and anthropology at the University of the Americas.
-Three years later, he returned to Israel to carry out his military service in the Israel Air Force.
+Three years later, in 1966, Arad was drafted into the Israel Defense Forces, where he served in the Israeli Air Force as a meteorologist.

-Education

 In 1971, Arad earned a bachelor's degree in history and international relations from Tel Aviv University.
 He was subsequently awarded a Fulbright Fellowship for advanced studies at Princeton University's Woodrow Wilson School of Public and International Affairs, where he earned an M.A. degree (1973) in public administration and international relations, and a Ph.D. degree (1975) in international relations from the Politics Department.
 His Ph.D. dissertation, World Energy Interdependence and the Security of Supply was supervised by Professors Richard Ullman and Edward Morse.